Calendar in. Posts out.

 Weekly Posts

 A roundup of all your events for the coming week.
-Goes out every Monday.
+You post it with one tap every Monday.

 PlatformFormatHow it's sent